Breaking It Down: Understanding Your Home Closing Costs

 Loan Estimate and Closing Disclosure

-You don’t have to wait until you’re sitting at the closing table to review these closing costs.
-As the borrower, you will receive a preview of the closing costs twice during the loan application process.
+Don’t worry, the closing table is not the first time you’ll get to review your closing costs.
+As the borrower, you’ll receive a preview of the closing costs twice during the loan application process.